 Charging to the end the story gets way out of this movies league with the frivolous use of Nuclear Weapons.

-In short order Superman and Doomsday are nuked in the upper atmosphere by the US.
+In short order Superman and Doomsday are nuked in the upper atmosphere.
 This sends them plummeting straight back to Metropolis- which is just a magnet for space debris.
-This is while Batman, Lois and Wonder Woman tangle with Lex in the Kryptonian Ship from Man of Steel (that Lex is allowed to access; alone; for no real reason I can come up with other than hes rich).
+This is while Batman, Lois and Wonder Woman tangle with Lex and whatever he can throw at them in a Kryptonian Ship that crashed in central Metropolis in Man of Steel.

 Contradictions REALLY start to really pile up at this point.
-Suddenly Superman can tolerate a kryptonite spear that gave him opiate withdrawal syndrome 10 minutes earlier.
+Suddenly Superman can tolerate a kryptonite spear when Krptonite exposure was giving him opiate withdrawal syndrome 10 minutes earlier.

 One thing sort of leads to another in a not so great fight.
 When its all over Doomsday and Superman are Dead.